 You’ve probably heard this happily-ever-after story before – someone starts a blog and quits the dreaded eight-to-five job.
 That someone banks six (or seven) figures a year writing the blog while traveling around the world taking happy selfies.
 It could be the best life ever, but it almost sounds too good to be true, right?

 This blogging stuff piqued your curiosity.
 You need to know the million-dollar secret these bloggers are keeping.
 Nope, most of them are not Ph.D. internet masterminds, nor did they hit the internet lottery.
 Could this digital nomad lifestyle work for you?
 Can you make money blogging?

 The short answer is – yes, you can.
 Anyone can start a blog.
-However, turning a blog from a hobby to a successful business requires result-driven online marketing strategies, tools, and top-quality content that’s competitive in a niche market.
+However, turning a blog from a hobby into a successful business requires result-driven online marketing strategies, tools, and top-quality content that are competitive in niche markets.
 You can create a profitable business once you understand the foundation of building a sustainable and scalable blog.

 Let’s discuss in detail precisely what you need to establish a solid foundation.
 First, you don’t necessarily need to have a technical background to build a blog.
 Start by following the key steps outlined below to set up and run your blog so you can grow and monetize it efficiently.